 With just under two weeks, you can wind your way from one epic music and food city to the next.
 The total drive is 620 miles; 444 of these curve down the National Park Service’s Natchez Trace Parkway.
 You’ll hear everything from country to Creole; visit the birthplace of the King and a place where civil rights stood proud.
-You can easily reverse the route from south to north, ending in Tennessee.

 The trip will take longer on two wheels or horseback, but the Natchez Trace is well-suited for such modes of transport.
-Check out the Essentials chapter in Moon Nashville to New Orleans Road Trip for more specifics on planning such a journey.

 The parkway mileposts are numbered from south to north, so it’s easy to start your trip in New Orleans and follow this guide in reverse to end your journey in Nashville.
 Either way, your trip is bookended by good food and music.
+If you have more time, it is easy to add in the Mississippi Delta and Memphis and loop back to Nashville.

 Arrive in Nashville.
 Check into a downtown or South Nashville hotel, such as the Thompson or Union Station.
 Set out on foot to the Tennessee State Capitol and the Civil Rights Room at the Nashville Public Library.